corsairmarks/leader_trait_randomisation_enhancement/mod/README.md

     * Maimed is removed should a leader become robotic
 * 2.0.0 Update for compatibility with Stellaris 3.1 "Lem" - add handling for Clone Army admiral traits
 * 2.1.0 Mark a compatible with Stellaris 3.2 "Herbert" - no script changes
+* 2.2.0 Add optional leader weighting based on their leadership role at time of level-up

 ## Source Code